Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

 You need to fill out the various configuration settings for your LDAP server, each of which is explained in more detail below:

-**LDAP Host
-**This should contain the name of the LDAP server that you want SpiraPlan to connect to together with the port number if it's not the default of 389.
+- **LDAP Host**: This should contain the name of the LDAP server that you want SpiraPlan to connect to together with the port number if it's not the default of 389.

-**Use Secure Sockets Layer (SSL)
-**You should select this check-box if your LDAP server requires use of the LDAPS secure protocol.
+- **Use Secure Sockets Layer (SSL)**: You should select this check-box if your LDAP server requires use of the LDAPS secure protocol.
 Leave unchecked for unencrypted LDAP communication.

-**Base DN
-**This should be the distinguished name of the object inside your LDAP server that contains the list of user accounts.
+- **Base DN**: This should be the distinguished name of the object inside your LDAP server that contains the list of user accounts.
 This varies by the type of LDAP server, please consult your LDAP server documentation for more details.

-**Bind DN
-**This should be the distinguished name of the user inside your LDAP server that will be used to authenticate against when importing users.
+- **Bind DN**: This should be the distinguished name of the user inside your LDAP server that will be used to authenticate against when importing users.
 If not provided, SpiraPlan® will try and authenticate with the LDAP server anonymously.

-**Bind Password
-**The is the password of the user specified in the Bind DN field above.
+- **Bind Password**: The is the password of the user specified in the Bind DN field above.

-**Login Attribute
-**When SpiraPlan® imports users from the LDAP server it needs to know the user attribute inside the LDAP server that it should use to generate the SpiraPlan® user-name.
+- **Login Attribute**: When SpiraPlan® imports users from the LDAP server it needs to know the user attribute inside the LDAP server that it should use to generate the SpiraPlan® user-name.
 For most LDAP servers the appropriate attribute would be "uid".
 However for Windows ActiveDirectory, the attribute "sAMAccountName" should be used instead.

-**First Name Attribute
-**Providing this optional attribute will allow SpiraPlan® to automatically populate the first name field of the imported user instead of simply using the username as a placeholder.
+- **First Name Attribute**: Providing this optional attribute will allow SpiraPlan® to automatically populate the first name field of the imported user instead of simply using the username as a placeholder.

-**Last Name Attribute
-**Providing this optional attribute will allow SpiraPlan® to automatically populate the last name field of the imported user instead of simply using the username as a placeholder.
+- **Last Name Attribute**: Providing this optional attribute will allow SpiraPlan® to automatically populate the last name field of the imported user instead of simply using the username as a placeholder.

-**Middle Initial Attribute
-**Providing this optional attribute will allow SpiraPlan® to automatically populate the middle initial field of the imported user instead of simply leaving it blank.
+- **Middle Initial Attribute**: Providing this optional attribute will allow SpiraPlan® to automatically populate the middle initial field of the imported user instead of simply leaving it blank.

-**Email Address Attribute
-**Providing this optional attribute will allow SpiraPlan® to automatically populate the email address field of the imported user instead of simply using the username@spiratest.com as a placeholder.
+- **Email Address Attribute**: Providing this optional attribute will allow SpiraPlan® to automatically populate the email address field of the imported user instead of simply using the username@spiratest.com as a placeholder.

-**Sample User
-**You can optionally enter a sample user and password to test that the user is correctly authenticated against the server.
+- **Sample User**: You can optionally enter a sample user and password to test that the user is correctly authenticated against the server.
 You can update the LDAP configuration without setting this, but if you do provide a sample user/password, it will not save the configuration unless the authentication succeeds.
 If you choose to enter it, the user's name should be the fully-distinguished name of the user (e.g. CN=Sample User, CN=Users, OU=Headquarters, DC=MyCompany, DC=Com).

 ## Security Settings